mmoghal/nebulous-ring/README.md

 ## Credits

-This application was developed by Muhammad Moghal, with special thanks to the open source community on GitHub for providing guidance and support during the development process.
+This application was developed by Muhammad Moghal, with special thanks to the largest open source community in the world, GitHub, for providing a space to showcase our deployed application.

 ## License